We are all learning to get on with our lives and get back to socializing and spending time with family and friends.

 - Talent Show—Set up a makeshift stage and asks your guests with special talents to perform at your party.

 - Activity Party—This one is a great idea for kids.
-Give each guest a hula hoop, jump rope, or kiddie pool filled with bubbles so your guests can burn off steam at your party, be together while apart.
+Give each guest a hula hoop, jump rope, or kiddie pool filled with bubbles and bubble wands so your guests can burn off steam at your party, be together while apart.

 - Sidewalk Chalk Art—Turn your driveway into a large canvas.
 Spread your guests out.
 Give them each a box of sidewalk chalk and turn them into little Picassos.
 You can even give out awards and prizes for their creations.

-With a little planning, throwing a party with enough physical distance between guests, won't be that hard.
-What's good about it is it will let us come together and celebrate life's big events.
-It's time to feel our humanity and community again but with confidence and safety.
+With a little planning, throwing a safe outdoor party isn’t that hard.
+We can all be together and celebrate life’s big events.
+It’s time to feel our humanity and community again, but with confidence and safety.

 If you have a special occasion to celebrate then we hope this guide will give you peace of mind, while making memories with the ones you love.